MHaringa/insurancerating/docs/reference/set_reference_level.md

 A factor of the same length as `x`, with the selected reference level set as the first level.

+## Details

+`method = "largest_weight"` is useful when the reference category should represent a substantial and relatively stable part of the portfolio.
+The supplied `weight` is commonly earned exposure, but another actuarially meaningful volume measure may be used.

+`method = "manual"` is appropriate when the reference category is determined by tariff interpretation, governance or an established pricing convention.
+The selected category must already be an observed factor level.

 ## References

 Kaas, Rob & Goovaerts, Marc & Dhaene, Jan & Denuit, Michel.
 (2008).